RebelGuy/chat-mate-client/README.md

 - In the system environment variables, add `JAVA_TOOL_OPTIONS` with value `-Dfile.encoding=UTF8` (see [explanation](https://stackoverflow.com/questions/361975/setting-the-default-java-character-encoding))

 ## Building
-To build the project, use `gradlew build`.
+To build the project, use `gradlew build -Penv=[local|debug|release]`.
+If the `env` project property is omitted, it will default to `local`.
+Environment properties are defined in `config.groovy`.
+Currently, there is no known method of setting the environment when debugging locally - it will default to `local`.
+To debug using other environments, the configuration file must be temporarily modified directly.

 Build output: `chat-mate-client/build/libs/*.jar`.